 This easy recipe for pan-seared tuna steaks with tomato spinach sauce has ALL the good tastes, and is ready in a half hour!
 And if you want to take it to the next level, try it served over creamy, dreamy polenta or grits.
 Healthy deliciousness!

-So here’s the recipe, which is basically a delicious conglomeration of sweet onion and tomato and spinach sauce poured over seared sliced tuna.
+We do love this delicious conglomeration of sweet onion and tomato and spinach sauce poured over seared sliced tuna for SO many reasons…let me count the ways!

 Heat half of the oil in a heavy deep skillet over medium high heat.
 Saute the onion until tender, about 5 minutes, and then stir in the tomatoes, spinach and capers.
 Cook over medium low heat until everything is thick and tender.